 While we’ve been talking about corporate responsibility gone wrong, many company initiatives are born out of a desire to do good.
 They are started with the best intentions and have the highest amount of publicity and support when you first start.
-Over time it can be harder to stay true to the efforts you’ve put in place, fatigue can set in and all the sudden your initiatives are adrift – you’ve lost focus.
+Over time it can be harder to stay true to the efforts you’ve put in place, fatigue can set in and all of a sudden your initiatives are adrift – you’ve lost focus.

-We mentioned Google at the beginning of this article and their slogan “Don’t Be Evil.”
+We mentioned Google at the beginning of this article and its slogan “Don’t Be Evil.”
 Ironically, many people see some of the new changes going on at Google as just that, evil.
 They worry about the mountains of personal data that the company is collecting, and what it may do with them.
-It is key that Google remains consistent and dedicated to their mission because if they fail it could be more than a failure of corporate responsibility – it could mean a huge invasion of privacy for billions of people.
+It is key that Google remains consistent and dedicated to its mission because if they fail it could be more than a failure of corporate responsibility – it could mean a huge invasion of privacy for billions of people.

 The solution to fading responsibility efforts sounds so simple, and yet it takes tremendous character and effort to sustain – especially the longer a corporation operates.

 Consistency and a dedication to excellence require an individual, or individuals, to stand up and lead the charge and hold everyone accountable, to set the vision so that others can follow.
 Corporate responsibility is important, not just because it can improve your bottom line, but because of the impact it can have on the world.
 Through it, you can forge a solid reputation as a company that cares about its actions and the legacy it will leave behind.